bernie-g/geckolib-docs/docs/3.0.0/getting_started.md

 # Getting Started
+!!! info
+    This wiki presumes you have a basic understanding of Java, Minecraft, and Forge or Fabric.
+You'll need to understand how to register objects, read the Minecraft source code, and debug issues on your own.
+If you don't have these, consider watching [TurtyWurty's](https://www.youtube.com/watch?v=H55ClYTdQEI&list=PLaevjqy3XufYmltqo0eQusnkKVN7MpTUe) or [McJty's](https://wiki.mcjty.eu/modding/index.php?title=YouTube-Tutorials) tutorials.

 ## Creating a Model
 To create a new GeckoLib Model, go to `File` -> `New` -> `GeckoLib Animated Model`